gvinson/port/read.md

 	Add portfolio images to portfolio section

-	Style the "slidedown" for the portfolio section a little better (need new ideas for the layout of this section)
+	Style the images for the portfolio section a little better (need new ideas for the layout of this section)

-	Make workClose X only appear when scrolltop or offset().top are equal to where this section starts.
+	Add css media queries
+		if < 1366
+			hide backToTop and change sectionTitles to act like ie7 maybe? or come up with another idea. if  <= 1440 &&  1366
+			change .sectionTitle margin-left: -149px
+		if >= 1500 && < 1440
+			change .sectionTitle margin-left: -130px